Black Hole spin dependence of general relativistic multi-transonic accretion close to the horizon: Acknowledgments

 \section{Acknowledgments}

 SH and IM would like to acknowledge the kind hospitality provided by HRI, Allahabad, India, under a visiting student research programme.
 The visits of PB, SN and TN at HRI was partially supported by astrophysics project under the XIth plan at HRI.
+PB acknowledges support from the ERC Starting Grant ``cosmoIGM''.
+VK acknowledges the Czech Science Foundation grant No. 13-00070J.
 The work of TKD has been partially supported by a research grant provided by S. N. Bose National Centre for Basic Sciences, Kolkata, India, under a guest scientist (long term sabbatical visiting professor) research programme, as well as is partially funded by the astrophysics project under the XI th plan at HRI.
-PB acknowledges support from the ERC Starting Grant ``cosmoIGM''.